btcpayserver/btcpayserver-doc/docs/ManualDeploymentExtended.md

 ```

 ```
-mainnet=1
 server=1                              # need RPC for btcpay.
 rpcbind=127.0.0.1                     # loopback is default for 0.18.0 but no harm making sure. whitelist=127.0.0.1                   # for nbxplorer.
-rpcallowip=127.0.0.1/32               # loopback is default but again no harm. disablewallet=1                       # btcpay does not host a bitcoin wallet. zmqpubrawblock=tcp://127.0.0.1:28332  # needed for lightning. zmqpubrawtx=tcp://127.0.0.1:28333     # needed for lightning.
+rpcallowip=127.0.0.1/32               # loopback is default but again no harm. zmqpubrawblock=tcp://127.0.0.1:28332  # needed for lightning. zmqpubrawtx=tcp://127.0.0.1:28333     # needed for lightning.
+#prune=5000                           # Recommended if not enough disk space for full 600+GB blockchain.
 ```

 Copy the file to the directory specified in the systemd service file and assign read permissions to all users.